xingaming/BloodBank/README.md

  <hr>
   <h2>Introducing</h2>
   <p>The number of persons who are in need of blood are increasing in large
 number day by day.
-In order to help people who are in need of blood, my Online<pp>
+In order to help people who are in need of blood, my Online Blood Bank can be used effectively for getting the details of blood donors having the same blood group and with in the same city.</p>
    <h2>Prerequisites</h2>
    <h4>Before you continue, ensure you meet the following requirements:</h4>
   <p>